Ordoptimus/pyqudit/README.rst

 -------
 Mainstream QuantumComputing uses qubits which operate in a two dimensional Hilber space.
-Qudits are their higher dimensional equivalents with better informaiton density and potential for hgher efficiency.
+Qudits are their higher dimensional equivalents with better informaiton density and potential for higher efficiency.
 PyQudit includes the qudit versions of fundamental quantum gates, useable over any dimension\ :sup:`*` as specified by the user.
 It can be used to understand the behaviour of qudit gates as also to build